BAPTISM as an ORDINANCE of the Church

 Acts 11:16 "Then I remembered the word of the Lord, how He said, ‘John indeed baptized with water, but you shall be baptized with the Holy Spirit'."

 The important baptism is NOT the baptism of water, but that of the Holy Spirit.
-To make water baptism an ordinance of the church is to relegate it to a religious ceremony.
+To make water baptism an ordinance/sacrament of the church is to relegate it to being a religious rite/ceremony.
 On the other hand, "Spirit baptism" CANNOT be an ordinance of the church because only God can do that!
-Yet water baptism becomes a "test" of whether a person is a Christian or not, whether a person can be part of a local fellowship of believers or not, whether a person is "eligible" to participate in the "Lord's Supper" or not, and so on.
+Yet water baptism has become a "test" of whether a person is a Christian or not, whether a person can be part of a local fellowship of believers or not, whether a person is "eligible" to participate in the "Lord's Supper" or not, and so on.